nammayatri/nammayatri/Backend/README.md

 #### Updating flake inputs

-External dependencies of the project are usually specified in `inputs` of the `flake.nix` file.
-They usually point to external Git repos, but they can also point to local directories (useful during development)
+External dependencies of the project are usually specified in [`inputs`](https://nixos.wiki/wiki/Flakes#Input_schema) of the `flake.nix` file.
+They usually point to external Git repos, but they can also point to local directories (which is useful during development)

 The specific revisions of these Git repos are pinned in the `flake.lock` file.
 To update the `shared-kernel` input, for instance, run: